Samantha Roscoe

-Samantha Issabelle Roscoe (born 23 October 1995) is an Australian-British former professional basketball player.
+Samantha Issabelle Roscoe (born 23 October 1995) is an Australian-British basketball player for the Lakeside Lightning of the NBL1 West.
 She played college basketball in the United States for the North Dakota Fighting Hawks between 2013 and 2017 before splitting her time between Australia and Europe following college.
 She won an SBL championship with the Lakeside Lightning in 2018 and a championship in Bosnia in 2022.

 Early life and career

 Roscoe was born in Perth, Western Australia.
 While in high school at Newman College, Roscoe was on the cusp of pursuing a modelling career.
 As a 16-year-old, she was scouted by international modelling agencies.
 She ultimately chose to pursue a basketball career.

 Roscoe played as a junior for the Stirling Senators in the Western Australian Basketball League (WABL).
 In 2011, she debuted for the Senators in the State Basketball League (SBL).
 She played 55 SBL games for the Senators over three seasons.
 In 2012 and 2013, she was member of the West Coast Waves' development squad.
 She was also named as a reserve for the Under 18 National 3 on 3 team that contested the 2012 FIBA 3x3 Under-18 World Championships in Spain.